Black Bull of Norroway

-The Black Bull of Norroway is a fairy tale from Scotland.
-A similar story titled The Red Bull of Norroway first appeared in print in Popular Rhymes of Scotland by Robert Chambers in 1842.
-A version titled The Black Bull of Norroway in the 1870 edition of Popular Rhymes of Scotland was reprinted in an Anglicised version by Joseph Jacobs in his 1894 book More English Fairy Tales.
+"The Black Bull of Norroway" is a fairy tale from Scotland.
+A version titled "The Black Bull of Norroway" in the 1870 edition of Popular Rhymes of Scotland was reprinted in an Anglicised version by Joseph Jacobs in his 1894 book More English Fairy Tales.

 It was included within The Blue Fairy Book by Andrew Lang, English Fairy Tales by Flora Annie Steel, Scottish Folk Tales by Ruth Manning-Sanders, and A Book Of British Fairytales by Alan Garner.
 J. R. R. Tolkien cited it in the essay "On Fairy-Stories" as the example of a "eucatastrophe".

-It is Aarne–Thompson–Uther type 425A, "the search for the lost husband".
+It is Aarne–Thompson–Uther type 425A, "The Animal (Monster) as Bridegroom".
 Others of this type include, The Brown Bear of Norway, The Daughter of the Skies, East of the Sun and West of the Moon, The Enchanted Pig, The Tale of the Hoodie, Master Semolina, The Sprig of Rosemary, The Enchanted Snake, and White-Bear-King-Valemon.